Frequently Asked Questions:

 First, for those that don't know, DMFA is my sister's comic.

 To answer the question, at the time of writing this, yes CVRPG and DMFA do share a tiny bit of continuity.
 Before now, I did make a couple of comics for DMFA starring the CVRPG characters, but those were filler comics and aren't in either comic's official continuity.
 My sister has referenced CVRPG once or twice (a scene where one of her characters is asleep at their computer, with a poster of the CVRPG characters in the background, as an example), but these don't count, since it's references to CVRPG as an entertainment media, and not to the characters actually existing in the world.

 How did you make your comic?

 The short answer is that, as a sprite artist, I have gotten quite good at abusing the copy and paste functions on my computer.
 Of course, that answer glosses over any of the (meager amounts of) work I do.

-My comic day normally starts with me either (a) drawing some random items I need for CVRPG (since CVRPG has gone over to hand-drawn vector sprites) or (b) trolling various sprite and sprite-map archives I've found around the web (many of which can be found in my links section) for materials to use in DSWC.
+My comic day normally started with me either (a) drawing some random items I need for CVRPG (since CVRPG had gone over to hand-drawn vector sprites) or (b) trolling various sprite and sprite-map archives I'd found around the web (many of which can be found in my links section) for materials to use.
 I have built up a rather extensive collection of materials for use in the comic from these sprite resource sites.

-Once I'm ready to comic, I'll start either Illustrator or Photoshop and open one of the number of templates I have for the comics.
-Of note, I hate Paint (in fact I can't even use Paint at this point, since it doesn't have any of the tools or utilities I've grown accustomed to using), and I find that the whole comic creation process is much easier in the Adobe programs (even the Photoshop-like utilities, such as the GIMP, aren't as useful to me).
+Once I was ready to comic, I'd start either Illustrator or Photoshop and open one of the number of templates I had for the comics.
+Of note, I hate Paint (in fact I can't even use Paint at this point, since it doesn't have any of the tools or utilities I've grown accustomed to using), and I found that the whole comic creation process was much easier in the Adobe programs (even the Photoshop-like utilities, such as the GIMP, aren't as useful to me).